skyels1/TypeLearner/README.md

 ## Features

-the current stage of this project is just a single sentence and has WPM and acc
+the current stage of this project is just a single sentence and has words per minute calculator (WPM) and accuracy percentage

+### Screenshot

 ![(image) example of what the code looks like](/previews/TypeLearner.png)